nextgis/docs_ngweb/source/collector.rst

 To go back to the list of items, press **Hide details**.

-7. Add basemap if necessary.

-8. Then on the "Collectors" tab tick the users participating in the project to give them permissions:
+7. Then on the "Collectors" tab tick the users participating in the project to give them permissions:

 .. figure:: _static/ngc_list_collectors_en.png
    :name: ngc_list_collectors_pic
    :align: center
-   :width: 18cm
+   :width: 16cm

    «Collectors» tab

-9. Press "Create".
+8. Press "Create".

 As a result a Collector project (data collection project) will be created.